GovAlta/adsp-monorepo/docs/tutorials/pdf/generate-a-pdf.md

 You supply the filename, which should be something that uniquely identifies the new PDF document.

-The file type is a unique classification for files that helps you group them.
-So, for example, you may want to have a file type for each of your templates.
-The advantage is that you can now easily manage all your generated PDF files for that particular template with the File Service.
-See the [File Service](/adsp-monorepo/services/file-service.html) for information on how to create a new file type.
+The _file type_ is a name classification for the PDF files that lets you associate certain properties with them, such as access permissions.
+If you want to allow the public to download the PDF documents generated from your template, for example, you will need to give them read-only, public-access permissions.
+It is _very important_ to give the correct permissions to these files or the end-users may be unable to download the documents.
+See the [File Service](/adsp-monorepo/services/file-service.html) for information on how to create a new file types and grant permissions.

 The request body for generating a new PDF will look something like this: